 In the end, it’s your job responsibility to meet a sales quota.
 If your salespeople are not meeting their individual quotas, it’s ultimately your fault – whether it was a bad hire, ineffective training, or poor sales management.
 The buck stops with you.

 If you inherited a poor performer, then you have to exercise your authority to either attempt to fix the situation through development or terminate them.
 Again, either way, it’s your job.

-Salespeople should be rewarded for good results and held accountable for underperforming.
-This is a fact of sales management.
-Check for areas of improvement in your hiring process, your on-boarding process, your sales process, your sales meetings, your coaching ability and your leadership.
+Reward your sales reps for good results.
+Hold them accountable for underperforming.
+Also, be sure to check for areas of improvement in your hiring process, your on-boarding process, your sales process, your sales meetings, your coaching ability and your leadership.